The Best Budget-Friendly RV Campgrounds in Every State

 Colorado: Cherry Creek State Park

-Cherry Creek State Park in Aurora features biking, boating, and bird-watching among many outdoor pursuits.
-There's also a beach, picnic area, and off-leash dog park.
+Cherry Creek State Park in Aurora offers biking, boating, and bird-watching,, among other outdoor pursuits.
+It also has a beach, picnic area, and off-leash dog park.
 One reviewer was thrilled to have snagged a last-minute booking.
-Basic sites can be had for just $28 and full hookups for $41.
+Basic sites cost $28, and full hookups cost $41.

 Countryside RV Park, Griswold, Connecticut